 For the past 20 years, Billy has been putting a slice of his love and energy into the food and drink industry.
 From running kitchens to working with charities, he’s on a mission to spread the love of healthy eating and positive wellbeing to his local community.
 Well, what better way to do that than brewing booch.
 When he’s not whispering sweet nothings to the fermenters, he loves spending time with his family in his hometown Falmouth, foraging around the local countryside and getting his dose of Cornish vitamin sea.

 Greg grew up on the Lizard due to several generations of his family migrating to Cornwall in the 1950's.
 After a spell 'up the line' pursuing a career in advertising and marketing, Greg returned to west Cornwall to start a family and offer his children a similar upbringing to his own.
-He now lives in Penzance with his partner and grown up kids.
-You can find him walking cliff paths, catching the occasional wave, performing live music, or windsurfing at a few favourite local spots.
+You can find him walking cliff paths, catching the occasional wave, performing live music, DJing, or windsurfing at a few favourite local spots.